tigerfarm/SyncSamples/README.md

 To do:
 - Update the programs echo-messages.
 - Standardize parameters, example: createMapItem.php.
-- Add some error handling, example: duplicate map, in createMap.php.
+- Add some more error handling, example: duplicate map, in createMap.php.

 ## Implementation